alyHusseinn/Exam-GPT/README.md

 ## Exam GPT Web Application
 Exam GPT is designed to simplify the process of creating, managing, and conducting exams for teachers and students.
 The application leverages advanced technologies, including the OpenAI API, to enhance the exam generation and evaluation processes.

-### Teacher's Workflow:
-1. **Login/Register:** Teachers can create accounts or log in.
-2. **Create Exams:**
-   - Specify exam details:
-     - Topic
-     - Number of questions
-     - Type of exam (Essay, MCQ, Oral)
-3. **Generate Exam Content:** Utilize OpenAI API to create exam questions and answer keys.
-4. **Review Submissions:** For oral exams, listen to student recordings and provide evaluations.
-5. **Download Exams data:**
-  - Download data about the exam (student_id, username, full_name, score) as an excel sheet.
-  - Download data about the oral exam submission (answers) as a zip file.

-### Admin's Workflow:
-1. **Login:** There's only one admin, so he can only login and users cannot create new admins.
-2. **Manage Teachers:**
-  - Viewing All the Teachers and their exams.
-  - Viewing All the Students and their submissions.
-  - Delete Teachers or Students.
-3. Download the exam data as an excel sheet.
-4. Download the Submission data as a zip file.

-### Student's Workflow:
-1. **Login/Register:** Students create accounts or log in.
-2. **View Available Exams:** See exams created by teachers.
-3. **Take Exams:**
-   - For MCQ and Essay exams:
-     - Answer questions directly in the web app.
-     - Receive instant feedback.
-   - For Oral exams:
-     - Record oral responses.
-     - Submit recordings for teacher evaluation.
-4. **View Results:** Access results immediately after completing MCQ or Essay exams.

 ### Application Features:
 - **Exam Creation:** User-friendly interface for teachers to specify exam details.
 - **OpenAI Integration:** Use OpenAI API to generate exam content.